stacksmith/cl-with/README.md

 ### INSTANCE
 ```
-instance     A symbol, bound to an existing object if :old, or to be
+instance     If :old, a reference to an existing object or a symbol
+             bound to an existing object; or
+			 If :new or :temp -- a symbol that will be bound to
-             bound to a newly created object if :new or :temp
+			 a newly created object.
 ```

 ### DISPOSITION